AdamB37/js_library_lg/README.md

 - [ ] Create readable documentation for the entire library.
 - [ ] Write TDD with Jasmine.
 - [ ] Create a simple website to display the functions.
+- [ ] To maintain code quality use git flow.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].